Bloxdy/code-api/CALLBACKS.md

 /**
  * Called when a player sends a chat message
  * Return false or null to prevent the broadcast of the message.
- * Return CustomTextStyling to add a prefix to message, doesn't work for world code.
+ * Return a string or CustomTextStyling to add a prefix to message.
  * Return for most flexibility: an object where keys are playerIds -
  * the value for a playerId being false means that player won't receive the message.
  * Otherwise playerId values should be an object with (optional) keys